Why your website might be stopping your customers from converting

 Inconsistency and issues with your ads

-At times it may appear that your campaign has a high Click Through Rate (CTR) but still only achieves low conversion rates.
+At times it may appear that your campaign has a high click through rate (CTR), but still only achieves low conversion rates.
 In these cases, it may be down to your website looking different to and lacking consistency with your ad creative, which may be considered misleading by potential customers.

 If your ad brings a visitor to the wrong landing page which has nothing to do with the product or service they were initially interested in, they’ll almost definitely leave the website rather than trying to find it on their own through the navigation system.

-As such, it’s vital your landing pages are in line with and expand upon your Paid Media and Social Ad creative.
+As such, it’s vital your landing pages are in line with and expand upon your paid media and social ad creative.
 Whether it’s for a specific product, a seasonal sale or to reveal an offer, curate and link to optimised landing pages to avoid losing the conversion.

 If it’s not, you risk your customers finding other routes to your products or those of your competitors with indirect platforms like Amazon due to the ease of already having a profile set up and the convenience of next day delivery.

-If you’re looking to add more value to your customer’s order, you could also offer the addition of a free gift here.
+If you’re looking to add more value to your customer’s order, you could also offer the addition of a free gift.
 You could also give the option for visitors to continue to check out as guests rather than go through the process of setting up a new profile with you.